 Many modern homeowners find themselves caught between keeping their home and leveraging its value by cashing in—but you don’t have to choose between the two.

 With Truehold’s Sale-Leaseback, you can leverage one of the largest assets in your portfolio to fund a business venture, retirement travel, or pay off debt while continuing to stay in your home.
-What’s more, you won’t need to vex over repairs, fees, or commissions—when you sell your home to Truehold and lease it back, we pick up the stress and responsibility for all property maintenance costs.
+What’s more, you won’t need to vex over repairs, fees, or commissions—when you sell your home to Truehold and lease it back, we pick up the stress and responsibility for all property maintenance costs, ensuring the stability of your property value and current market value.

 Learn more and consult with an advisor today to see if Truehold is the right solution for you.